-Welcome to the FFPP 2020-21 Virtual Orientation!
-This space exists as a complement to our live Zoom Orientation on December 4.
+Welcome to the Faculty Fellowship Publication Program 2021-22 Virtual Orientation page.
+This space exists as a complement to our live Zoom Orientation on December 10, 2021.
 In the archive below, you will find an introduction to the matters at the heart of FFPP: writing, publishing, and reviewing.
-Throughout the spring we will also use this page to introduce you to our team of Mentors, whose experience and expertise make FFPP CUNY’s premiere faculty development program.
-Once again, congratulations to our new Fellows.
-We can’t wait to meet you on December 4th.
+We hope you will continue to refer to this page throughout the spring 2022 semester and beyond.
+Once again, congratulations to our new Fellows!

 Our Academic Directors

 Welcome Messages from Friends of FFPP

 Félix V. Matos Rodríguez, Chancellor, City University of New York